Alkaline Diet Explained (and made easy!)

 - Oats (don’t contain gluten, but often listed as containing gluten because they’re often milled in wheat facilities)

 - Amaranth etc.

-If you avoid these few simple misunderstandings and mistakes, the alkaline diet is pretty straightforward to understand.
+If you avoid these few simple misunderstandings and mistakes, it is pretty straightforward to understand.
 But understanding is only 1/10th of the info you need.
 The other 9/10ths are about MAKING IT HAPPEN.
 And this is where I have a lot of experience, and a fair dash of skill.

-So let’s get into it and make the alkaline diet EASY!
+So let’s get into it and make it EASY!

-How to Make it Easy to Get Alkaline & Stick to the Alkaline Diet
+How to Make it Easy to Get Alkaline & Stick to It

 As mentioned, I am SO passionate about making this journey for you as easy, effortless, simple and enjoyable as possible.
 No good comes from being stressed.
 Not only is an increase in cortisol (your stress hormone) acid-forming to the body (more on this in a later guide I’ll send you!), but when you’re stressed you’re WAY more likely to give up.